koubadomik/masterthesis/README.md

 # Plan
 - DEADLINE: 21.5.
 2021 -> have to be handed in printed on Department
-- 8.3. week
-  - single label experiments, multilabel implementation and experiments
-  - chapter about sandboxing,...,collecting data, infrasturcture, pruning...
-- 15.3. week
-  - Explainer usage
-  - chapter about ML aplication in Network security, classifiers
 - 22.3. week
+  - Close up (code) - Single label and multilabel, have to have results or everything to retrieve them (as much as possible!!) - different kinds of signatures
+    - if multilabel will suck, skip it and just mention experiments and code
+  - Research for chapters
+    - classification, hmill, explain_theory
+    - find sources and ideally read through
-  -
+  - Explaining - code
 - 29.3. week
-  -
+  - End up explaining part
+  - Write chapters - data, classification, hmill, explain_theory
 - 5.4. week
-  -
+  - Chapters - data, model, explain_experiments
 - 12.4. week
+  - Final discussion about results from 3 chapters
+  - Try to finalize everything so far having
-  -
+    - ML stuff
 - 19.4. week
-  -
+  - Final adjustment in ML par
+  - Research Malware analysis, start writing this chapter
 - 26.4 week
-  -
+  - Malware analysis chapter and infrastructure
+  - Try to end it up
 - 3.5. week
   - order printing!
+  - introduction, conclusions, discussion (see one note sheet)
+  - code completion - attachement
+  - final adjustments
 - 10.5. week
-  - experiments ready, theory ready, adding just results, conclusion, introduction, discussion
+  - final adjustments
 - 17.5. week
   - English last adjustments, send to print it
   - 21.5.
 2021 - FRIDAY, LAST DAY